-By 2000 I was beginning to cook Indian food, or at least attempting to make a fair representation of some dishes.
+By the late 1990’s I was beginning to cook Indian food or at least attempting to make a fair representation of some dishes.
 Many of my early attempts came from Goa as that was my first port of call on my first trip to India.
-Later I expanded my love of Indian food on to Tamil cuisine and Sth Indian in general.
+Later I expanded my love of Indian food on to Tamil cuisine and South Indian in general.

-Often saar is described as a soup.
+Often Saar is described as a soup, which is a misnomer.
 While it is a thin but strongly flavoured broth, traditionally it is not eaten with a spoon from a bowl.
 See the description of Saar on the sidebar here.
 It really does capture the essence of Saar and Rasam.